 Status: This standard was approved as a departmental standard on October 1, 2021.

-Sex refers to sex assigned at birth.
-Sex is typically assigned based on a person's reproductive system and other physical characteristics.
+Sex at birth refers to sex assigned at birth.
+Sex at birth is typically assigned based on a person's reproductive system and other physical characteristics.

 Person refers to an individual and is the unit of analysis for most social statistics programs.